 We all want to maintain a healthy lifestyle, particularly when the world is facing such a serious health crisis.

-With most of our time being spent at home and the nights getting longer, we’re all having to think creatively about how we can continue to incorporate outdoor exercise into our daily routine.
+With most of our time being spent at home lately and the shorter winter days, we’re all having to think creatively about how we can continue to incorporate outdoor exercise into our daily routine.

 Here at Halfords, we believe cycling is a great and safe way of getting fresh air, clearing your mind and working those muscles.
-Here’s everything you need to know about the benefits of cycling and how you can continue to ride now the days are shorter and the nights have drawn in.
+Here’s everything you need to know about the benefits of cycling and how you can continue to ride during the winter months.

 If you know how to ride, cycling is an exercise for all ages, disciplines and fitness levels.
 It’s particularly good for people who have problems with their hips, knees or feet, because it’s a low-impact exercise that takes the pressure off these weight-bearing joints.